 Advanced Best Practices Guide

-This guide provides recommendations for users who want to maximize the value and usage of the Aptible platform.
+This guide will provide advanced information for users who want to maximize the value and usage of the Aptible platform.
+With these advanced best practices, you'll be able to deploy your infrastructure with best practices for performance, reliability, developer efficiency, and security.

 - Set up SSO.